Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Likelihood-based inference for SDEMEMs

-Bayesian inference targets the parameter posterior distribution $\pi(\theta|y)\propto p(y|\theta)\pi(\theta)$ where $\pi(\theta)$ is the corresponding prior distribution.
+Bayesian inference targets the parameter posterior distribution $\pi(\bm{\theta}|\bm{y})\propto p(\bm{y}|\bm{\theta})\pi(\bm{\theta})$ where $\pi(\bm{\theta})$ is the corresponding prior distribution.
 Bayesian methodology for SDEMEMs was first studied by \cite{donnet2010bayesian} who implemented a Gibbs sampler that applies to the case where the SDE has an explicit solution, and which can be extended to the more general state-space model by using an Euler-Maruyama discretization.
 A recent review of Bayesian inference methods for SDEMEMs can be found in \cite{whitaker2015bayesian}.
-It is important to notice that MCMC algorithms can be constructed to sample from the exact posterior of $\theta$, for models admitting a non-negative unbiased estimator of the likelihood function (\citealp{beaumont2003estimation}, \citealp{andrieu2009pseudo}).
-Here we exemplify a \textit{pseudo-marginal} method \citep{andrieu2009pseudo} using sequential Monte Carlo (SMC) to approximate the (intractable) likelihood \eqref{eq:likelihood}.
-The key idea is to substitute the intractable $p(y|\theta)$ with an unbiased non-negative estimate $\hat{p}(y|\theta)$, and plug this in an otherwise standard Metropolis-Hastings algorithm (see algorithm \ref{alg:MCMC}).
+It is important to notice that MCMC algorithms can be constructed to sample from the exact posterior of $\bm{\theta}$, for models admitting a non-negative unbiased estimator of $p(\bm{y}|\bm{\theta})$ (\citealp{beaumont2003estimation}, \citealp{andrieu2009pseudo}).
+In this spirit, we exemplify a \textit{pseudo-marginal} method (PMM, \citealp{andrieu2009pseudo}) using sequential Monte Carlo (SMC).
+The key idea is to substitute the intractable $p(\bm{y}|\bm{\theta})$ with an unbiased non-negative estimate $\hat{p}(\bm{y}|\bm{\theta})$, and plug this in an otherwise standard Metropolis-Hastings algorithm (see algorithm \ref{alg:MCMC}).